IETF-Hackathon/mDNSResponder/README.md

-If “my-building.example.org” is not yet delegated to your Discovery Proxy, or you’re using a temporary name like “service.home.arpa”, then you’ll need to manually configure your client devices to use the IP address of your Discovery Proxy as their DNS resolver.
+If “my-building.example.org” is not yet delegated to your Discovery Proxy, or you’re using a temporary name like “service.home.arpa”, then instead you’ll need to manually configure your client devices to use the IP address of your Discovery Proxy as their DNS resolver.
 This will cause them to send all of their DNS requests to your Discovery Proxy.
 The Discovery Proxy will answer all the DNS requests it is responsible for